 Justice Mark Leeming in the NSW Court of Appeal was inclined to agree – given that the trailer intruded by only 50 cm into the motorist’s lane which was 3.7 m wide – that Ryan was unlikely to have been in breach of his duty.

-He decided the appeal in the truck driver’s favour but on the grounds of unproven causation.
+He decided the appeal in the truck driver’s favour but on different grounds, namely that causation had not been proven.

-Neither was the absence of hazard lights in their view, a material cause.
+Neither was the absence of hazard lights in their view, any material cause.

 “It is known that [Stahlhut] failed to [move to the centre] when there were six lights, two of which were flashing, on the trailer,” Justice Leeming wrote in his lead judgment.
 “Why would it be inferred that a seventh [hazard] light would make any difference?”